-The Navigate view and the Events view have a panel on the right side called the Context Lookup panel.
+The Navigate view and the Events view have a Context Lookup panel on the right side.
 The Context Lookup panel is displayed only if you have installed and configured the Context Hub service.
 For more information on configuring the Context Hub service, see the Context Hub Configuration Guide.

 The Context Lookup panel displays relevant data when an analyst looks up contextual data for a meta value in the Values panel.

 After the administrator configures the Context Hub service, you can view the contextual information for the meta values in the Navigate view and the Events view.
 For more information on configuring the Context Hub service, see the Context Hub Configuration Guide.
 For information about performing Context Lookup for meta values, see View Additional Context for a Data Point.

 The Context Hub service is pre-configured with default meta type and meta key mapping.
 For information about the mapping of the context hub meta value with investigation meta key, see "Manage Meta Type and Meta Key Mapping" in the Context Hub Configuration Guide

 You can view the type of context data that is available for a highlighted meta value by hovering the mouse over a highlighted meta value.
 An inline indicator shows which type of context data is available for the meta: Endpoint, Incidents, Alerts, or Lists.

 Right-clicking a meta value opens a menu with the context lookup option.
 The following figure illustrates the Context Lookup option when you right-click a meta value.